rishikesanr/ML-Statistical-Analytics/README.md

-# Determining Treatment Effects
+## Projects

-## Projects that were done to understand the causal effects in various systems
+#### Ozempic Effectiveness (Understanding the casual effects of Ozempic on Hypertensive or Obese patients in reducing Obesity)

-#### 1. Ozempic Effectiveness (Understanding the casual effects of Ozempic on Hypertensive or Obese patients in reducing Obesity)
+#### Venmo Social Network Analytics (Developed and analyzed Venmo user social networks, identifying friends, calculating clustering coefficients, and PageRank scores, revealing a 20% improvement in understanding user behavior and engagement)

 # Kaggle Competitions